neha-kay/Kiko-plus/_posts/2017-07-31-thoughts-on-how-to-maintain-relationships.md

 ---
 layout: post
-title: "How to Maintain Your Network, Even on a Busy Schedule"
+title: "Maintaining a Network, Even on a Busy Schedule"
 description: "Thoughts on how to keep in touch with friends while being insanely busy."
 date: 2018-01-27
-tags: [life perspective, relationships, career]
+tags: [relationships, career]
 comments: true
 share: true
 published: true